‘Oh, what a beautiful morning’ is a song that often springs to mind on my daily morning walk. On a recent walk, the song sparked a new idea.

 How excited do you feel when the ideas in your mind start to take shape in your life?
 One idea is spurred on by another.
 Soon you discover you have an array of things to do.
 Do you have the capacity to do it all or does the volume of your ideas stress you out?
 How are you being present in the process?

 When did we stop being curious?
 As children, we were filled with creativity and imagination.
 We explored the world around us; we learned to climb trees, ride a bicycle, dig in the soil, and discover things.
-As we grew, we moved into a system of education, followed by, for many people, a working environment.
-Is this the point where we were stripped of being curious?
 What if we gave ourselves permission, once again, to embrace a more curious approach?